A BLOG ABOUT THINGS I LEARN. BASICALLY.

 ready for it: hopefully in the audience, probably eating pizza.

-TWO] Vintage markets in Birmingham are not full of tat: About five years ago I went to a vintage market in the
+TWO] Vintage markets in Birmingham are not full of tat: About five years ago I went to a vintage market in the custard factory.
+One room filled with tables and tables of vintage jewellery, fur coats and dresses from

 the eighties.
 Yesterday I went to the B2B Antiques and Vintage Bazaar which is essentially the same